SplendidAlakey/Perfectly-Splendid/README.md

 ### ⚠ Known issues

-<details><summary>First ever launch "crashes".</summary>
+<details><summary>First ever launch "crashes" with an "internal error" message.</summary>

   **Status**: ❌ Unable to fix.

   **Severity**: Low.

   **Workarounds**: Simply launch the game again.
 I think this is due to JumpQuilt technically being run on Forge to download Quilt.
+You don't need to report this to Quilt, as it says.

 </details>